Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/a-powershell-script-to-find-an-run-a-scheduled-task-based-on-the-task-argument.md

 ## PowerShell stuff used

-Breaking this down into it’s parts, we perform the following:
+Breaking this down into its parts, you perform the following:

-`Get-ScheduledTask`: this is where we can get a list of tasks.
-In this case, we are only looking at tasks in the root (Task Scheduler allows you to organise tasks into “folders”).
+`Get-ScheduledTask`: this is where you can get a list of tasks.
+In this case, only look at tasks in the root (Task Scheduler allows you to organise tasks into “folders”).
 This gives us all matching tasks in the desired path.
-We pipe this ` | ` into…
+You then pipe (` | `) the result into…

-`ForEach-Object`: this is PowerShell 101, it allows us to loop through each of the matching tasks.
+`ForEach-Object`: this is PowerShell 101, which allows us to loop through each matching task.

-`$_.Actions.Arguments`: this is the property that contains the argument we set against the task action.
-We just want to find the tasks that have the argument we are interested in.
+`$_.Actions.Arguments`: this is the property that contains the argument set against the task action.
+You only want to find tasks with the specified argument.

-`$_.State`: here we check to make sure the task is ready – we don’t want to run it otherwise, for example if it is already running.
+`$_.State`: here you check to ensure the task is ready – you don’t want to run it otherwise,.
+For example, it may already be running.
 If it isn’t ready we log the state for review.

 `Start-ScheduledTask`: if it is ready, we start the task using the task name.

 ## Summary

-This is mainly an interesting expansion of interacting with Task Scheduler with PowerShell, that expands upon the previous article on [automating Windows Task Scheduler with PowerShell]\(/blog/2021/11/automating-windows-task-scheduler-with-powershell/).
+This is mainly an interesting expansion of interacting with Task Scheduler with PowerShell, which expands upon the previous article on [automating Windows Task Scheduler with PowerShell](/blog/2021/11/automating-windows-task-scheduler-with-powershell/).